wennycai/ENA/README.md

 We implement scalar multiplication on the NIST-P384 curve and the NIST-P521 curve.
 Similarly, we give their preset files: nistp384-pm.sh and nistp521-pm.sh.

+### Requirements

+The build process requires the CMake cross-platform build system.
+The GMP library is also needed in our benchmarks.

 ### Build instructions

 Instructions for building the library can be found in the [Wiki](https://github.com/relic-toolkit/relic/wiki/Building).